 This workshop on the principle of Machine Learning will take place as a classroom discussion on the topics listed below.
-Our learners will be expected to carry out self-study based on digital lectures before this workshop.
+Our learners will be expected to carry out self-study based on No longer available (digital lectures) before this workshop.

 On 14 October 2019, this classroom-based workshop will provide our learners with an opportunity to ask questions related to the topics listed below and revisit a few theories that may require clarification or discussions.
 Programming and coding problems will NOT be discussed by the trainer.
 Any additional detail will be shared with the registered participants via email.

 Please note that this workshop is particularly aimed at our learners who would like to prepare for the practical

 mlr workshop offered on 6-7 November 2019 by EMBL Bio-IT.

 - Introduction to Machine Learning

 - Classification: Logistic regression, LDA, QDA, Naive Bayes

 These topics are covered in the No longer available (digital lectures), in the parts for Day-1, Day-2, and Day-4.

 Topics covered in the parts for Day-3 and Day-5 is not required for this workshop and will be covered in the practical